sfigg/commercialization-public/design/compatibility/1709/device-input-fingerprintreader.md

 </tr>
 <tr>
 <td>Sensor Type</td>
-<td>Touch recommended if implemented</td>
+<td>Effective from the Windows release after April 1st, 2018, swipe sensor is not allowed</td>
-<td>Touch sensor type is the preferred option compare to swipe sensor.
-Due to the nature, placement, and fixed orientation of swipe sensors especially on devices that can have multiple orientations (such as tablets that can function in landscape and portrait mode), they result in ergonomic challenges for the user which may result in failure to capture an accurate fingerprint thereby resulting in the need for multiple swipes.</td>
+<td>Touch sensor type is the preferred option compared to swipe sensor.
+Due to the nature, placement, and fixed orientation of swipe sensors especially on devices that can have multiple orientations (such as tablets that can function in landscape and portrait mode), they result in ergonomic challenges for the user which may result in failure to capture an accurate fingerprint thereby resulting in the need for multiple swipes.
+Investments in presentation attack detection are also not mature for swipe sensors.</td>
 </tr>
 <tr>
 <td>WBF Compliant with HCK</td>